nghia-cx/Keep_Babies_Safe/README.md

 # Keep_Babies_Safe

-Step 1: Open Link_download_model above and download model.
+Step 1: Open cmd on your computer and git clone https://github.com/nghia-cx/Keep_Babies_Safe.git

-Step 2: Open virtualenv/conda on your computer
+Step 1: Open virtualenv/conda on your computer

-Step 3: Go to repository which you just cloned to your computer
+Step 2: Go to repository which you just cloned to your computer

-Step 4: pip install -r requirements.txt
+Step 3: pip install -r requirements.txt

-Step 5: Edit path at line 13,22,33 follow the path in your computer

-Step 6: Get API Token Telegram (follow https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token?fbclid=IwAR2Z0Yz2c2rLCOi6eA8BxjS2KB7flyR3C2Yil0nvo2Rg29GUrbXcZLq6Xbc)
+Step 4: Get API Token Telegram (follow https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token?fbclid=IwAR2Z0Yz2c2rLCOi6eA8BxjS2KB7flyR3C2Yil0nvo2Rg29GUrbXcZLq6Xbc)
-        Open send_telegram.py and replace your_token at line 5 , your_id at line 6
+        Open send_telegram.py:
+            At line 5: replace your_token
+            At line 6: replace your_id

 Step 7: Run main.py
+    It has 2 mode: Indoor and Outdoor
+    In mode 1:
+        When the video start, you can choose points via 'left click mouse'.
+After choose, press button D ...
+    In mode 2:
+        When the video start, press button D ...
-    When you press button:
+    For all mode, press button:
      P: it will pause your video,
      Q: it will quit your video,
      D: it will detect object on your video,